How to keep track of business expenses in 7 steps

 7. Monitor spending at both macro and micro levels

-Small business owners often struggle to maintain both a macro and micro view of their business spending.
+Small business owners often struggle to maintain both a macro (looking at the business as a whole) and micro view (empowering managers to keep tabs on their team's spending habits to reduce maverick spend) of their business spending.
 You should regularly review your company’s top-line spending, including the breakdown of business expense categories.

 Spend management software can help make your transactions easily viewable by employee, vendor, expense category, or department.
 Use the software's reporting features to see whether you’ve spent more than you budgeted by comparing actual spending to projections.